LeeAnnEditor/o365hq/blog/Microsoft Teams step-by-step. How to organize and attend Microsoft Teams calls and meetings.md

 To schedule a meeting, click *Schedule a meeting* in a chat or in *Meetings* on the left side of the app.

-Go to the *Select a channel to meet* in section:
+Go to the *Select a channel to meet* section.

 -   If you want to have your meeting in a channel, select the appropriate channel.